cb-nw-3/m3-4-node--callbacks/__workshop/Exercise-1.md

 The `handle404` function is a more complex than we've seen thus far, what is the extra functionality for?

 ```
+The handle404 function is given more complexity in the sense that all the if statements go down in complexity of responding: responds with HTML is when it is able to load an HTML file to respond that a 404 has happened; responds with json is in the case that HTML does not work and it can show a message; finally the default will show a simple message on the browser saying not found.

 ```